forderud/AppWebStream/README.md

 #### Frame grabbing method
 The project is currently using the GDI [`BitBlt`](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-bitblt) function to copy the content of the specified window handle to an offscreen `HBITMAP` object.
 This works fine for many applications, but doesn't work for apps that use GPU-accelerated drawing.
 It would therefore probably be better to switch to the newer [Desktop Duplication API](https://learn.microsoft.com/en-us/windows/win32/direct3ddxgi/desktop-dup-api) for frame grabbing ([sample](https://github.com/microsoft/Windows-classic-samples/tree/main/Samples/DXGIDesktopDuplication)).

-## Browser support
+## Client support
+The video stream adheres to the MPEG4 standard, so it should be supported by all client SW supporting H.264 encoded MPEG4 streams.
+The following clients have already been verified to work:
+* Google Chrome
-* Confirmed to work with Google Chrome, Microsoft Edge and Firefox.
+* Microsoft Edge
+* Firefox
+* VLC media player (open stream as `http://localhost:port/movie.mp4`)
+* [ExifTool](https://exiftool.org/) can be used for extracting metadata if saving the stream to file.

+Unsupported clients:
 * Doesn't yet work on iOS, due to incomplete `ManagedMediaSource` support ([issue #25](../../issues/25)).